Dreamhaven

 Dreamhaven is an American video game developer and publisher based in Irvine, California.
 Dreamhaven was founded in 2020 by Blizzard Entertainment co-founder Michael Morhaime, Amy Morhaime, and previous Blizzard employees.

 Dreamhaven consists of two internal game development studios, Moonshot Games and Secret Door.
-The company also publishes games developed by external studios.
+The company also publishes games developed by external studios through its publishing and partner-studio operations.

 History

 On October 3, 2018, Blizzard Entertainment announced that its co-founder, Michael Morhaime, would be stepping down from his role as company president.
 Morhaime would continue to work with Blizzard as a strategic advisor until April 7, 2019.

-Morhaime announced the formation Dreamhaven, a new video game company to be based in Irvine, on September 23, 2020.
-The company would be founded by Morhaime, his wife Amy, and a group of his former colleagues.
+Morhaime announced the formation of Dreamhaven, a new video game company based in Irvine, on September 23, 2020.
+The company was founded by Morhaime, his wife Amy, and a group of his former colleagues.
 All but one of the initial 27 employees of Dreamhaven had previously worked for Blizzard.

-Dreamhaven was announced as both a game development and publishing studio.
-The company would develop its own games through two internal studios, Moonshot Games and Secret Door, each of which were already underway developing their first games.
-Alongside internal development efforts, the company would also work with external developers to publish their games.
+Dreamhaven was announced as both a game development and publishing company.
+The company would develop its own games through two internal studios, Moonshot Games and Secret Door, each of which was already developing its first game at the time of the announcement.
+Alongside its internal development efforts, the company would also work with external developers to publish their games.

+The company's structure included a central support team for publishing, partnerships, operations and other shared functions.
+This allowed Dreamhaven to operate as both a home for internal studios and a publishing partner for independent developers.

+In March 2025, Dreamhaven held a showcase presented in partnership with The Game Awards, where it announced or updated several projects from its internal studios and partner studios, including Wildgate, Sunderfolk, Lynked: Banner of the Spark and Mechabellum.